What should my major be?

 Are extracurricular activities important?

 In addition to high levels of academic achievement, medical schools look for many traits in applicants.
-These include motivation, evidence of a commitment to serve others, responsibility, maturity, leadership, breadth of interest, good judgment, and the ability to manage multiple tasks.
+These include motivation, evidence of a commitment to serve others, responsibility, maturity, leadership, breadth of interest, good judgment and the ability to manage multiple tasks.
 These attributes may well be developed in activities beyond the classroom.
-Students are encouraged to participate actively, but not to substitute activities for academic excellence.
+Students are encouraged to participate actively but not to substitute activities for academic excellence.
 There are many volunteer opportunities available at Marquette.
-Community activities which relate to social concerns or health issues might be of particular interest to those who profess an interest in a health care career.
+Community activities that relate to social concerns or health issues might be of particular interest to those who profess an interest in a health care career.
 When you apply to medical school, you will be asked about achievements during your undergraduate years, and that question will relate to attainments inside and outside the classroom.

 Do I need letters of recommendation?

-What is AMCAS?
+What is AMCAS/AACOM?

 Is financial aid available for medical schools?